CheshireWho/nicer-sl24/README.md

 - Dark font colour for the orange CTAs for better colour contrast.
 - More spacing at the bottom of the content, so that it can be scrolled properly.
 - Increase font size.
-- Add links to verb trainer items that open Google Translate in a new tab with the text (Danish only for now).
+- Add links to verb trainer items that open Google Translate in a new tab with the text.
 - Add input field to daily "Blitz" vocab trainer to allow practicing writing.